TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Strpad/Index.rst

 strPad
 ^^^^^^

-(Since TYPO3 6.1) This property returns the input value padded to a certain length.
+This property returns the input value padded to a certain length.
 The padding is added on the left side, the right side or on both sides. strPad uses the PHP function str_pad() for the operation.

 .. ### BEGIN~OF~TABLE ###